-Gardening is on of the most addictive hobbies in America.
-As a gardener, I know firsthand just how addictive this pastime can be.
-While I once considered myself blessed if I could keep a houseplant living for more than a week.
+Gardening is one of the most addictive hobbies in America.
+As a gardener, I know firsthand just how addictive this pastime can be, although I once considered myself blessed if I could keep a houseplant living for more than a week.
 After a friend hired me to help maintain his plant nursery, I soon discovered a love for gardening, which quickly became my new addiction.

 A Growing Garden Hobby

 At first I wasn’t sure where to begin, but it didn’t take long before my gardening addiction grew.
 I was surrounded each day by the scent of fresh soil and an ever-growing display of plants waiting to be placed within the hoards of pots stacked near my feet.
 I was given a crash course in the care and propagation of numerous plants.
 The more I learned about gardening, the more I wanted to learn.
 I read as many gardening books as I could.
 I planned out my designs, and I experimented.

 A child at play with gritty dirt beneath my nails and beads of sweat above my brows; not even the hot, humid days of summer or painstaking hours of weeding, watering, and harvesting could keep me away from the garden.
 As my gardening addiction grew, I collected numerous plant catalogs, usually ordering from each.
 I scoured garden centers and other nurseries for new plants.